sidleerling/SQL-Project---Retail-Sales-Analysis-/README.md

 ## Project Overview

-This project focuses on analyzing retail sales data using MySQL.
-The dataset includes information on transactions such as sales date, time, customer demographics, product categories, quantities, and revenue metrics.
-The objective of the project is to clean the data, perform Exploratory Data Analysis and derive business insights which are would then be used to make data-driven decisions in a retail environment.
+This SQL project involves the analysis of a retail sales dataset to uncover actionable business insights.
+The dataset contains 2,001 records with key fields such as transaction date and time, customer demographics, product categories, quantities sold, cost of goods, and total revenue.
+The project is structured in three main phases: data cleaning, exploratory data analysis (EDA), and business insight generation.
+Data cleaning focused on removing null values, correcting data types, and identifying invalid records.
+EDA helped understand customer demographics, product distribution, and sales patterns.
+Using advanced SQL techniques such as subqueries, Common Table Expressions (CTEs), and window functions, the analysis provided insights into category performance, seasonal trends, customer behavior, and operational efficiency.
+These findings can support strategic retail decisions around pricing, promotions, inventory, and customer engagement.

 ---